 Like most industries and career paths, there are different earning levels depending on where you’re at in your career.
 Licensed master technicians are generally the top earners in the profession.
 These industry veterans often own their own business or act as project manager on construction projects.

-The BLS estimates that jobs for electricians will grow by about 9 percent through 2026, which comes to about 60,000 new jobs.
+The BLS estimates that jobs for electrical workers will grow by about 9 percent through 2026, which comes to about 60,000 new jobs.

 One of the biggest reasons for job growth is construction.
 In the United States, the population is projected to grow by approximately 2 million people per year until 2030.
 This equates to a need for more residential and commercial construction to support the growing population.

-So, what does more construction mean for electricians?
+So, what does more construction mean for electrical workers?
 When it comes to construction projects, electricians are often the first in install electrical systems.

 Infrastructure development also comes with new residential and commercial projects.
 Older buildings need to be retrofit for emerging technologies and alternative energy sources.
-As a result, electricians will play a key role in installing, maintaining, and servicing the country’s new electrical systems.
+So, electrical technicians play a key role in installing, maintaining, and servicing the country’s new electrical systems.

-3. Becoming an electrician opens up various career paths.
+3. Becoming an electrical worker opens up various career paths.

-Saying someone is a “professional electrician” is a broad way to describe a complex career.
+Saying someone is a “professional electrical worker” is a broad way to describe a complex career.

 Moreover, the more complex your skill set, the more you can earn.

-4. As a professional electrician, your skills are always in demand.
+4. As a electrical worker, your skills are always in demand.

 At the heart of the electrical trade is skill.